x

 The ex-cop was charged with two counts of felony murder in the 2019 shooting deaths of Dennis Tuttle and Rhogena Nicholas.
 The couple was gunned down during a botched drug raid at their Harding Street home.

-Goines was also convicted of tampering with a government document because he lied to get the "no-knock" warrant that portrayed the couple as dangerous heroin dealers.
+During the trial, no one disputed that Goines lied to get the "no-knock" warrant that portrayed the couple as dangerous heroin dealers.

-Jurors heard closing arguments Tuesday morning before beginning deliberations.
-They deliberated for a few hours again on Wednesday before reaching a verdict.
+Jurors heard closing arguments Tuesday morning and then deliberated for about 7.5 hours before reaching a verdict.

 WATCH: More coverage of deadly Harding Street raid